 Tax Fees.
-In both fiscal years, Tax Fees consisted of fees primarily in connection with assistance with respect to global tax compliance (federal, international, state and local), tax audits and tax advice associated with organizational structure.
+In fiscal 2020, Tax Fees consisted of fees primarily in connection with assistance with respect to global tax compliance (federal, international, state and local) and tax audits.
+In fiscal 2019, Tax Fees consisted of fees primarily in connection with assistance with respect to global tax compliance (federal, international, state and local), tax audits and tax advice associated with organizational structure.

 All services to be provided by the Company's independent registered public accounting firm are subject to pre-approval by the Audit Committee.
 The Audit Committee has adopted an External Auditor Scope of Services Policy ("Scope Policy"), which requires the Audit Committee's pre-approval of all services to be performed by the Company's independent registered public accounting firm.
 In each case, pre-approval is required either by the Audit Committee or by the Chair of the Audit Committee, who is authorized to approve individual projects up to \$250,000 with the total for such projects not to exceed \$500,000, and must then report them to the full Audit Committee by the next Audit Committee meeting.
-In fiscal 2019, as permitted by the SEC, the Audit Committee has also adopted a pre-approval policy ("Pre-Approval Policy"), whereby certain types of services up to specified cost levels have been pre-approved by the Audit Committee and approval has been delegated to management.
+In fiscal 2020, as permitted by the SEC, the Audit Committee has also adopted a pre-approval policy ("Pre-Approval Policy"), whereby certain types of services up to specified cost levels have been pre-approved by the Audit Committee and approval has been delegated to management.
 Types of services not covered by the Pre-Approval Policy or services exceeding the pre-approved cost levels continue to be subject to pre-approval by the Audit Committee under the Scope Policy.
-Management provides quarterly reports to the Audit Committee regarding pre-approval requests related to the fees for projects requiring services by KPMG covered by the Scope Policy and regarding the nature and fee amounts for all pre-approved services under the Pre-Approval Policy.
-All services performed and related fees billed by KPMG during fiscal years 2018 and 2019 were pre-approved by the Audit Committee pursuant to regulations of the SEC.
+Management provides quarterly reports to the Audit Committee regarding pre-approval requests related to the fees for projects requiring services by KPMG covered by the Scope Policy and regarding the nature and fee amounts for all pre-approved by the Audit Committee pursuant to regulations of the SEC.